solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 ### Handling oscillating votes

 Non-conforming validators could change their last votes back and forth, this could lead to instability in the system.
-But our algorithm already built in safety buffers so < 5% of non-conforming validators will not change the conclusion.
-Considering that during an outage, an operator could find out that wrong info was sent out and try to correct it.
-We allow `RestartLastVotedForkSlots` be changed and new values will be used.
-But we will log warning messages about this.
-We allow `RestartHeaviestFork` to change until the validator exits `wen restart phase`.
+We forbid any change of slot or hash in `RestartLastVotedForkSlots` or `RestartHeaviestFork`, everyone will stick with the first value received, and discrepancies will be recorded in the proto file for later slashing.
+We do allow the slot and hash to change in different rounds of `RestartHeaviestFork` though.

 ### Handling multiple epochs